 In March 2016 MED Theatre received a grant for an exciting 18 month project, ‘The Hound of the Baskervilles and the Last Wolf on Dartmoor’.
-The project will enable young people to learn more about Dartmoor’s local history and ecology through the eyes of a long lost animal, the wolf, last sighted on Dartmoor in 1780, and the legends it provoked.
+The project would enable young people to learn more about Dartmoor’s local history and ecology through the eyes of a long lost animal, the wolf, last sighted on Dartmoor in 1780, and the legends it provoked.

 Princetown Film Club is recruiting for a new season

 MED has been running a fortnightly film club at Princetown Primary School during school year 2015-2016 working with children from the Forest of Dartmoor/Central Dartmoor area.
 The first season of this two year project is coming to an end and Moor Film Club is hosting the launch of their short film in July!

 The project will be running for two years, supported by a Grant from the People’s Health Trust, and Moor Film Club will be starting again in September 2016.
 Newcomers are always welcome!
 Participants aged 7-13 years will have the opportunity to script, film and edit a film from their own ideas.
 Keep an eye out for updates on the project here…

 MED Theatre’s 2016 community play ‘Refuge’ told the story of John Elford, a renegade parliamentarian who spoke out against Cromwell’s dictatorship during the English Civil War.
 Forced into hiding, he is believed to have concealed himself in a cave on Sheepstor, now better known as the ‘Piskie’s Cave’.
 Faced with hours of solitude, Elford took to painting on the walls of his hideout to pass the time.
 He has since been recorded in history as Dartmoor’s first visual artist… Visit the Refuge page for more information…